MaimonLab/SiffPy/siffpy/siffplot/README.md

 ## ROIs

-Each type of ROI is designed for a special anatomical region and contains functions that align with what I expect to be relevant to those regions in particular.
-Many contain subROI classes, generally used to segment a region (e.g. wedges of the ellipsoid body).
+Each type of `ROI` is designed for a special anatomical region and contains functions that align with what I expect to be relevant to those regions in particular.
+Many contain `subROI` classes, generally used to segment a region (e.g. wedges of the ellipsoid body).
+Most ROI classes, as a result, implement a customized `__getattr__` call so that each will return a special internal attribute when the attribute `subROIs` is requested, while still having an informative name for the attribute in each class (again using the
+`Wedge` `subROI` class, the `Ellipse` `ROI` subclass assigns itself an attribute `ellipse.wedges` when the method `segment` is called.
+But if you try to get `subROIs` from an `Ellipse`, it will also return the `wedges` attribute).
+This is so that `subROIs` can be used as a common interface to all of the functions that might want to use the various types of `subROI` classes.

 ### Ellipse